-To nothing does Nuddea owe its celebrity so much s for its being the scene of the life and labours of Thoitunya.
+To nothing does Nuddea owe its celebrity so much as for its being the scene of the life and labours of Choitunya.
 On inquiring about the spot of his birth, they pointed to the middle of the stream which now flows through Old Nuddea.
 The Brahmins here revere him as an extraordinary man, but deny his incarnation.
 His own followers regard him as an Avatar, and pay to him divine honours.
 They have erected to him a temple, and placed in it his image with that of his great coadjutor, Nityanunda.
 One-fifth of the population of Bengal are now followers of Choitunya.
-Nearly all the opulent families in Calcutta belong to He resuscitated Brindabun, and extended his to that remote quarter.
-But his tenets exerci greatest influence in Bengal, where they have sp and wide even up to Assam.
-Though he may n succeeded in producing a general re-action in fathe re-marriage of widows, he has put down Tanta its crimes and scandals, with a complete success. now rare to hear of Bhoyrubee-chuckras-none da incur the odium of their celebration, and become of derision.
-His successors, the Gossains, in great ove eration, and maintained by c from to work.
-The innovations of Choi produced an important era in Bengal, which prominent notice that history has not yet to sect may justly boast of many illustrious names, eminent scholars, and men of parts and learning.
-Ch tunya's followers are known by the name of Byrage The genuine Byragee is at once known from oth men by his shaven head with a tuft in the middle, h naked person scarcely hid by any clothing, his body covered with prints of Heri's name and feet in ghooteen his numerous strings of beads, his rosary and evertwirling fingers, his smooth face, his soft manners, his urbane speech, and his up-turned nose at the name of fish.
-The Brahmin and the Bygaree have no sympathy between themselves.
-Each is the jest and butt of the other.
-The anti-caste movement inaugurated by Choitunya has been taken up by the Kurtavajas.
-Young Bengal filibusters about intermarriage, but nevertheles the antipathy between a Kayest and Bunya is as strong as between a Hindoo and Mussulman.
+Nearly all the opulent families in Calcutta belong to his sect.
+He resuscitated Brindabun, and extended his influence to that remote quarter But his tenets exercise their greatest influence in Bengal, where they have spread far and wide even up to Assam Though he may not have succeeded in producing a general re-action in favour of the re-marriage of widows, he has put down Tantricism, its crimes and scandals, with a complete success now rare to hear of Bhoyrubee-chuckras-none dare to incur the odium of their celebration, and become objects His successors, the Gossains, are still held of derision in great veneration, and maintained by contributions from the flock The innovations of Choitunya have produced an important era in Bengal, which deserves a prominent notice that history has not yet taken sect may justly boast of many illustrious names, of eminent scholars, and men of parts and learning tunya's followers are known by the name of Byragees The genuine Byragee is at once known from other men by his shaven head with a tuft in the middle, his naked person scarcely hid by any clothing, his body covered with prints of Heri's name and feet in ghooteen, his numerous strings of beads, his rosary and evertwirling fingers, his smooth face, his soft manners, his urbane speech, and his up-turned nose at the name of The Brahmin and the Bygaree have no symfish pathy between themselves Each is the jest and butt The anti-caste movement inaugurated by of the other Choitunya has been taken up by the Kurtarajas Young Bengal filibusters about intermarriage, but nevertheless the antipathy between a Kayest and Bunya is as strong as between a Hindoo and Mussulman.